Beside the Mountain

 Instructions

-• Preheat the oven to 350 degrees.
-Prepare a 8x8 pan by lining it with parchment paper or greasing the pan.
+• Preheat the oven to 350 Farenheit (175 C).
+Prepare an 8x8 pan by lining it with parchment paper or greasing the pan.

 • Add the oats and salt into the honey and sugar mix and stir until well mixed.
-If adding add in’s for alternative flavor, add now (see ideas below).
+If adding any add-ins for an alternative flavor, add now (see ideas in blog post above).
 Stir everything together until fully mixed.

 • Dump this mixture into the pan and spread until it is even, then press down the oat mixture into the pan.
 Bake the bars for 15-18 minutes.
-They will start to look darker, almost golden, take them out of the oven.
-They will be crumbly when they are still hot but they will harden into bars as they cool.
-While they are still hot cut into bars (4x4) but let them cool before removing them.
+They will start to look darker, almost golden.
+Take them out of the oven.
+They will be crumbly when they are still hot, but they will harden into bars as they cool.
+While they are still hot, cut them into bars (4x4), but let them cool before removing them.

 Notes

-Quick oats: you cannot use whole oats, or jumbo oats for this recipe, these oats are too large.
-However, you can blend them smaller in the food processor or blender to make finely chopped oats like quick oats and then use them.
+Quick oats: you cannot use whole oats or jumbo oats for this recipe, as these oats are too large.
+However, you can blend them smaller in the food processor or blender to make finely chopped oats, like quick oats and then use them.

 More nutrient-dense: Add ½ cup of hemp hearts to increase the protein and lasting energy of these bars!